…samadhi can be attained quickly through practicing the presence of God.

 Sutra 1.23, Yoga Sutras of Patanjali

-About halfway through this first chapter, after listing all of the types of problems we may encounter and the many ways the mind can mislead us in this difficult work, Maharishi Patanjali mentions for the first time the quick method for achieving freedom:
+About halfway through this first chapter, after listing all the problems we may encounter in this inner work, Maharishi Patanjali mentions for the first time the quick method for achieving freedom:

 Or, samadhi can be attained quickly through practicing the presence of God.

-Vyasa’s commentary about the 23rd Sutra speaks of the special kind of presence of God one is to practice.
-He says that yes, we are to dedicate all that we do to God, before, during and after each action; but also, even though we won’t truly know who or what God is until after we have achieved our aim of samadhi, the yogi is to fill herself with love, invoke the presence of God and concentrate on that presence in the heart chakra, offering her entire self to God, letting go of all other concerns.
+One of the greatest Vedic teachers, Vyasa’s, commentary about the 23rd Sutra tells us the special kind of presence of God one is to practice.
+Dedicate all that we do to God, before, during and after each action; and also, even though we won’t truly know who or what God is until after we have achieved our aim of samadhi, the yogi is to fill herself with love, invoke the presence of God and concentrate on that presence in the heart chakra, offering her entire self to God, letting go of all other concerns.

 Through this practice God is won over and turns towards the yogi, and when the yogi merely directs his thought towards Him, He favors him with grace.